deaumo/proxmox-terraform-ansible-csgo/README.md

 ![image](https://user-images.githubusercontent.com/96586524/154258805-6d763a62-e1bb-4c65-b93b-ba4020ff94de.png)

 Define your user, password, DNS servers, and enter your SSH key from your terraform+ansible management host.
+You must then click "regenerate image" to apply changes.

+:information_source: I advise you to chose the same username both on your management host (the one with terraform+ansible installed) and on the target CSGO VM as it is how I configured it to be.

 :warning: Do not forget to resize the template disk accordingly to your needs !
 For running 4 servers, I needed 200 GB.
 To achieve this go to hardware tab of the template, hard disk, resize, and specify an increment (the value will be added to predefined disk space).

-## Terraform configuration
+### Terraform configuration

 Modify the vars.tf file according to your needs.
 The variables are self-explanatory and are accompanied by a description to help you figure it out.

+### Ansible configuration

+In the ansible/setup.yml playbook file, define the variable username, the same you previously defined in the cloud-init section.

-## CSGO variables
+### CSGO variables

+## Deployment